Vacation Rental Management Fees in Florida: What Owners Actually Pay

 Observed Airbnb host fee

-Average effective Airbnb host-fee drag inside the current Seascape operating set.
+Average effective Airbnb host-fee cost inside the current Seascape operating set.

 2.9%